AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ### Faction Missions

 - Allegiance of Allsight
-	- 6 - Secure the Netherdeep (doomed to fail)
+	- 6 - Secure the Netherdeep (doomed to fail) - The characters must help the Allegiance control the flow of ruidium by cementing an alliance with the true power of the Netherdeep.
 - Consortium of the Vermilion Dream
 	- 6 - Ruidium Monopoly (doomed to fail)
 - Library of the Cobalt Soul